TritonDataCenter/manta-mola/docs/mpu-gc-overview.md

 on Moray shard database dumps.
 Many of the scripts for MPU GC are modeled directly from existing GC scripts and will look quite similar to them.

-The second half of the MPU differs much more from normal GC.
-In normal GC, instructions for individual moray zones and mako zones are placed in Manta, and executed later by zone.
-This approach is not tenable for MPU GC, as records for a given MPU can exist on more than one shard, and thus we need a more global view of the system in order to clean up records in a safe way.
-Instead, the MPU GC job produces one logical list of instructions, corresponding to records to delete, which are executed by a cleanup script that deletes records in a safe order.
+The second half of the MPU GC process looks much different than normal GC.
+In normal GC, instructions for individual moray zones and mako zones are uploaded to Manta, and executed later for each zone.
+This approach is not tenable for MPU GC.
+Records for a given MPU can exist on more than one shard, and thus we need a more global view of the system in order to clean up records in a safe way.
+Instead, the MPU GC job produces one logical list of instructions, which represent a list of records to delete.
+These instructions are carried out by a "cleanup" script that deletes records in a safe order.

 # MPU GC Implementation Details